ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 I would recommend waiting until the update is out and then check out the comparisons people will make.
 I think this new tracker is definitely a nice option to have available.

+Also, if you already use VTS iPhone tracking or VBridger and you're happy with it, there is probably not much of a reason to change your setup for now.

 ## When can I test this?

 This feature will be included in **VTube Studio 1.22.0**, which will be released in the **first week of October 2022**.
 There may be an open/closed beta before that, check the [Discord](https://discord.gg/VTubeStudio) for more info.